zackdraws/zackdraws.github.io/README.md

 # Software used
 ## Emacs
 to edit my website I run emacs and just use 'httpd-start-serve directory which allows me to see a preview of my website @ 'localhost:8080.
 To see live updates I use 'impatient-mode' in Emacs (m-x impa mode) @ localhost:8080/imp/live and then I use git and magit to update.
+## Premiere
+for putting reels together
+## TVPaint Animation 11
+for animation
+## Adobe Photoshop
+for work